 Visiting hours: 9:30 AM- 6:30 PM | spring and summer

 8:30 AM- 4:30 PM | autumn and winter, every day except the holiday calendar of Iran sites

-The main archaeological museum of Iran which it's brick building was designed by inspiring Sassanian principles and blending it with brickwork.
+The main archaeological museum of Iran which its brick building was designed by inspiring Sassanian principles and blending it with brickwork.
 The National Museum has two parts.
 The Museum of Ancient Iran, which has an arc-shaped entrance and the other building, is The Museum of Islamic Era which started working after the 1979 revolution.

 The Museum of Ancient Iran has so much to present for most people.
-Either if you like archaeology nor strange facts about ancient life and culture, it would be a great visiting for you.
+Either if you like archaeology or strange facts about ancient life and culture, it would be a great visit for you.
 The pieces of evidence of ancient civilization have been brought to the museum from Persepolis, Turang Tappeh, Shush, Rey, Ismailabad, Zanjan, Lorestan and many more.
 Notably, none of the museum's objects has been bought in the museum.

-The collection of this museum includes tools from stone-age, a copy of the Babylonian code of Hammurabi, Salt man, and his tools which were buried along with him in salt mine more than 16 centuries ago.
-Also, ceramics, pottery, and stone figures which mostly had brought from excavations of Persepolis.
+The collection of this museum includes tools from stone-age, a copy of the Babylonian code of Hammurabi, a Salt man, and his tools which were buried along with him in a salt mine more than 16 centuries ago.
+Also, ceramics, pottery, and stone figures which mostly had brought from the excavations of Persepolis.
 You can use the Imam-Khomeini metro station to reach the museum and don't forget to ask for an English brochure from the ticket centre.

 Address: Tehran Province, Tehran, 30th Tir Avenue, The National Museum of Iran

 Visiting hours: 9:00 AM- 7:00 PM | spring and summer